MicrosoftDocs/azure-ai-docs/articles/ai-studio/concepts/architecture.md

     For more information, visit [Hubs and projects overview](ai-resources.md).

-- **Connections**: Azure AI Studio hubs and projects use connections to access resources provided by other services.
+- **Connections**: Azure AI Foundry hubs and projects use connections to access resources provided by other services.
 For example, data in an Azure Storage Account, Azure OpenAI or other Azure AI services.

     For more information, visit [Connections](connections.md).

 ## Azure resource types and providers

-Azure AI Studio is built on the Azure Machine Learning resource provider, and takes a dependency on several other Azure services.
+Azure AI Foundry is built on the Azure Machine Learning resource provider, and takes a dependency on several other Azure services.
 The resource providers for these services must be registered in your Azure subscription.
 The following table lists the resource types, provider, and kind:

 [!INCLUDE [Resource provider kinds](../includes/resource-provider-kinds.md)]